ocean-tracking-network/node-manager-training/_episodes/10_Detections.md

 	* Please edit to include the relevant project code, in lowercase, between the quotes.

 There are also some optional inputs:
 - `file_encoding`: How the file is encoded.
-ISO-8859-1 in the event export.
-The default encoding used in VUE's event export
+ISO-8859-1 is the default encoding used in VUE's event export.

 Once you have added your information, you can run the cell.